Holi : A Joyful and Colorful Festival in Nepal

 - By accessnepaltour

 The title itself suggests that Holi means the festival of colors.
+It is one of the popular Hindu festivals that signifies the victory of good over evil.
 People celebrate this beautiful festival by smearing each other with colors and throwing water balloons (called Lola) at each other.
 It is believed that the combination of different colors at this festival takes all sorrow away and makes life itself more colorful.

 We Access Nepal Tour & Trekking don’t recommend using water and throwing water balloons at each other. #SaveWater and throwing balloons might injure your loved ones.